 Yet, as above so below, as inside, so outside – self-awareness and reflection are fundamental aspects to connecting with our higher self and allowing ourselves to truly shine.
 Indeed, we become most valuable to ourselves and to others when we cultivate the best in us.
 Especially those closest or dearest to us.

-Awareness; about ourselves or others, relies heavily on honing observational skills.
-By observing more, one notices the goodness around and become more grateful and caring.
+Awareness, about ourselves or others, relies heavily on honing observational and sensing skills.
+By observing and sensing more, one notices the goodness around and become more grateful and caring.
 We also get in touch with our intuition.
+By contrast, thinking and overthinking cuts us off from ourselves and surroundings.
 Walking down a bland path, you may notice and value the hedge that brims with berries and medicinal plants.

 To clarify, journaling for the spirit also relies on a blank journal.
 At the simplest, it can be a topical gratitude/quote journal.
 Likewise, Bible journaling is also a popular form.
 This is where the Bible becomes a canvas for creative expression.
 Ultimately, whichever the medium, one reaches for something bigger than ourselves to become a full member of the cosmos.